 You have to create high-value content on a regular basis in order to inspire people and cultivate a passionate community.
 That’s a lot of work.
 However, if you’re focused on a niche and have a clear target audience, your job will be much easier as you would know what matters to them.
 When you know who they are, you should publish content related to things like:

 - Who are their favorite actors

 In this article, we have curated few examples of how fashion retailers are using content to inspire their customers into becoming raving fans.

 Online Retail businesses that thrive on the community are always ‘active’.
 Each time a customer returns, there is something ‘new’ for her.
 This ‘new’ can be in the form of new products or new editorial content published by the retailer or a fellow community member.
 This gives your business a momentum, which creates a feeling of excitement in your customers and encourages them to engage with your brand.

 Apart from right business positioning, content, engagement initiatives, you can not succeed in building a community if you don’t have the right values in place.

-8) Be Open Being open is one of the important values that you will have to instill in yourself and your business, if you want your customers to engage with your community.
+Being open is one of the important values that you will have to instill in yourself and your business if you want your customers to engage with your community.
 Being open means that your customers and community members should know the people running the show personally.
-So as the owner(s) of the company, you will have to be little bit open about your personal lives.
+So as the owner(s) of the company, you will have to be a little bit open about your personal lives.
 Have a place on your website (like blog) where you as owner share your thoughts, ideas and things you’re up to in your non-professional lives.